Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 We are a mostly dairy-free house so vegan pasta recipes are the norm around here.
 I will serve most pasta with a block of Parmesan and a microplane if someone wants to grate some cheese over the top but otherwise, we generally stay away from butter and cream.

 *Just a note about the images: All these recipes are vegan.
-Some are pictured with cheese on top as a garnish but the cheese can easily be left out or swapped for vegan cheese.
+Some are pictured with cheese on top as a garnish but the cheese can easily be left out or swapped for vegan Parmesan cheese.

 Summer Vegan Pasta Recipes